 This miracle was much less common than the "gift of healing".
 It required that the condition causing death be corrected plus the breath of life (spirit) had to be restored.
 After decay has set in resurrection necessitates re-creation.

-The following examples illustrate the gift of miracles used to raise the dead.
+The following examples illustrate the 'gift of the working of miracles' used to raise the dead.

 Miracles of SUPPLY